CesiumGS/cesium-wasm-utils/README.md

 ## Packages in this Repository

-- [wasm-splats](wasm-splats/README.md): High-performance algorithms used in the rendering Gaussian Splats in CesiumJS.
+- [wasm-splats](wasm-splats/README.md): High-performance algorithms used in the rendering of Gaussian Splats in CesiumJS.

 # Get Started